IUPAC/IUPAC-FAIRSpec/README.md

 Welcome to the GitHub project for
 [IUPAC Project 2019-031-1-024, Development of a Standard for FAIR Data Management for Spectroscopic Data](https://iupac.org/projects/project-details/?project_nr=2019-031-1-024).

-Check out the [https://iupac.github.io/IUPAC-FAIRSpec/index.html](GitHub web pages site) for this project to see what we are talking about.
+Check out the [GitHub web pages site] (https://iupac.github.io/IUPAC-FAIRSpec/index.html) for this project to see what we are talking about.

 This is a an active project.
 Our (rather minimal, admittedly) progress reports can be found in [documents/reports](https://github.com/IUPAC/IUPAC-FAIRSpec/tree/main/documents/reports)